Raptyyy/vr-guide/basic-vr-setup.md

 5. Set up OpenComposite, [instructions here](/opencomposite-openxr-toolkit?id=to-install-opencomposite)
 6. In Content Manager go to <ins>Settings > Assetto Corsa > Video</ins> and change "Rendering Mode" to "OpenVR"

-Using this method you can also look into the [instructions here](/opencomposite-openxr-toolkit?id=to-install-opencomposite)
+Using this method you can also look into the [OpenXR Toolkit](/opencomposite-openxr-toolkit?id=_72-openxr-toolkit)

 #### **Using SteamVR**
 1. Make sure your headset is connected to your PC